-What are these and how do they differ to open-ended and closed-ended investment funds?
+What are these and how to they differ to open and closed ended investment funds?

 Taxation of offshore unit-linked life insurance bonds

 These are the offshore version of the bonds described above, and the core difference is that the companies are not liable to UK taxes, so all gains are treated as untaxed income rather than as having already paid basic rate tax.